ianrastall/text-utils/books/ada/book-ada-02.md

 This discipline is critical for engineering systems.
 Consider the Mars Climate Orbiter mishap, where a spacecraft was lost because one team used imperial units (pounds-force seconds) while another used metric (newton-seconds).
-The failure chain involved organizational and process breakdowns, yet distinct types would have demanded an explicit, audited conversion:
+The failure chain involved organizational and process breakdowns; distinct types would not have guaranteed success, but they would have demanded an explicit, audited conversion that might have exposed the inconsistency earlier:

 ```ada
 type Imperial_Force is new Float;